 Criminal Justice Administration

-What is a degree in criminal justice?
+What is a degree in criminal justice administration?

 Our Criminal Justice Administration program combines a liberal arts education with a modern professional curriculum, designed to prepare you to work in the criminal justice system and related professions.
 You’ll also be prepared for graduate work in the field.
 We offer a bachelor’s and associate degrees, and minors, as well as certificates – at several campuses and online.